 Dale Peniuk is a Chartered Professional Accountant (CPA, CA) and corporate director.
 Mr. Peniuk has a B.Comm from the University of British Columbia (1982) and received his Chartered Accountant designation from the Institute of Chartered Accountants of British Columbia (now Chartered Professional Accountants of British Columbia).
 He spent more than 20 years with KPMG LLP and predecessor firms, the last ten years as an Assurance Partner with a focus on mining companies.
-Mr. Peniuk also serves as a director and Audit Committee Chair of Lundin Mining Corporation, MAG Silver Corp., and Argonaut Gold Inc and currently is or has been a member of the corporate governance and nominating committee and human resources and compensation committee of numerous public mining companies.
+Since 2006, Mr. Peniuk has been a director and Audit Committee Chair of numerous public mining companies, and currently serves as a director and Audit Committee Chair of Lundin Mining Corporation, MAG Silver Corp., and Argonaut Gold Inc. In addition, Mr. Peniuk currently is or has been a member of the corporate governance and nominating committee and human resources and compensation committee ofmany of the boards he sits on.